14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 On the flip side, if you don’t have great credit, significant debts, and unstable income, you may want to consider pre-qualification first to see if you will qualify for a loan.
 Skipping the pre-qualification step could mean a lot of wasted time (collecting all financial documents) and money (spent on the application fee), only to learn that you do not qualify for a mortgage.

-While both pre-qualification and pre-approval are important steps in the home buying process, it is important to understand how strongly they differ.
-Pre-qualification can help a new buyer assess if they can afford a home and the mortgage amount they may qualify for, whereas pre-approval provides buyers with a far more detailed and accurate assessment as to the loan and interest rate the buyer will most likely receive.
+While both pre-qualification and pre-approval are important steps in the home-buying process, it is important to understand how strongly they differ.
+Pre-qualification can help new buyers assess if they can afford a home and the mortgage amount they may qualify for, whereas pre-approval provides buyers with a far more detailed and accurate assessment as to the loan and interest rate the buyer will most likely receive.
 You can find more information on how to get a mortgage in Raleigh here.